The Curse of the Yellow Snake

 The Curse of the Yellow Snake (German: Der Fluch der gelben Schlange) is a 1963 West German crime thriller film directed by Franz Josef Gottlieb and starring Joachim Fuchsberger, Brigitte Grothum and Pinkas Braun.
 It is based on the 1926 novel The Yellow Snake by Edgar Wallace.
 It was made as part of a series of films based on Wallace's work, made either by CCC Film or the rival Rialto.

-It was shot at the Spandau Studios in Berlin and on location in London.
+It was shot at the Spandau Studios in West Berlin and on location in London.
 The film's sets were designed by the art directors Hans Jürgen Kiebach and Ernst Schomer.